-How does smoking affect you as a diabetic?
+How does smoking affect someone with diabetes?

 1. Smoking may raise your blood sugar